codr7/g-fu/v1/doc/doom_fire_kata.md

 g-fu quasi-quotes using `'` and splices using `%`, `_` is used for missing values and `..` to splat sequences.

 ### Idea
-The idea is to model each "particle" of the fire as a value that decays from white to black along a reddish scale while moving upwards.
+The idea is to model each fire-particle as a value that decays from white to black along a reddish scale while moving upwards.
 This is the reason for the white line at the bottom, that's where new particles are born.
 Add a touch of pseudo-chaos to make it interesting and that's pretty much it.

 ### Implementation
 Particles are implemented using an array of bytes representing the green part of their colors.
 Red is locked at 255 and blue at 0 to get a gradient of red/yellow colors.